Acuzle/acutils/doc/handler.md

 # process

 Run processes on the maximum amount of allowed cpus to apply "func" function to each source file.
+If "func" is None, just copy the file.
 "func" needs "src" and "dstdir" params (in acutils, those are prefixed with "tmnt").
 **kwargs should be addionnal arguments to pass to the "func" function.

 PARAMETERS
 ----------
 - dirpath (str): Absolute path to treated files directory.
-- func=None (function): Treatment that will be applied on each source file. it needs an absolute path to the source file "src" and absolute absolute path to destination files directory "dstdir" if None, source files will be copied to the destination directory in acutils, any function prefixed with "tmnt" is usable.
+- func=None (function): Treatment that will be applied on each source file it needs an absolute path to the source file "src" and absolute absolute path to destination files directory "dstdir" in acutils,any function prefixed with "tmnt" is usable.
 - empty_dir=True (bool): If True, reset destination directory and fill it with unique labels as subdirectories if defined
 - **kwargs: Arguments to pass to the "func" function.